bkzntsv/mood-api/README.md

 # Mood API - Text Sentiment Analysis Service

-Mood API is a service for analyzing the emotional tone of text.
+Mood API is a multi-language service for analyzing the emotional tone of text.
 The service uses machine learning to determine text sentiment and returns an assessment with confidence level.

 ## Quick Start